-- Save the document (or a copy of it) before you use the Touch Up Reading Order tool.
+- Save the document (or a copy of it) before you use the Reading Order tool.
 You can’t use Undo to reverse changes made with this tool, so reverting to a saved document is the only way to undo such a change.

-- Choose View > Page Display > Single Page View, when using the Touch Up Reading Order tool.
+- Choose View > Page Display > Single Page View, when using the Reading Order tool.
 When you click the Clear Page Structure button, Acrobat clears tags from all visible pages, even pages that are only partially visible.